Fennecsou/Player-Health-Changing-Script-BO2-Zombie/README.md

 Zombies deal 60 damage, so 150hp = 3 hits and 250hp = 4 to 5 hits.

-You can set the value you want, but it won't change the health Jugger-nog give you will need another script for that and i don't know how to increase health of Jugger-nog =(.
+You can set the value you want, but it won't change the health Jugger-nog give you will need another script for that and i don't know how to increase health of Jugger-nog.

 **Known issue : in solo when getting revived by quick revive your health come back to a 100 :(**